SifatTaj/nn_shrinking/README.md

 7. Reset the remaining parameters to their values in $θ_0$, creating the winning ticket $f(x; m \odot 0)$.

 ## Evaluation
 For the evaluation of the proposed algorithm, I will initially implement and test it with some popular computer vision models and datasets.
 I would like to expand it to other domains, such as text and audio, to evaluate the effectiveness of the algorithm.
+I will test how the algorithm impacts accuracy on different models and datasets from different domains.